exoml/plan-net/README.md

 ## Abstract
-Machine learning is now commonly used in many areas of astrophysics, from detecting exoplanets in Kepler transit signals to automatically removing systematic noise in telescopes.
-These techniques have the ability to both speed-up and automate tasks such as detection, prediction and the generation of complex patterns.
+Machine learning is now used in many areas of astrophysics, from detecting exoplanets in Kepler transit signals to removing telescope systematics.
-Recent work by \citet{MarquezNeilaEtal2018natureMLRetrieval} recognized the potential of using machine learning algorithms for atmospheric retrieval by implementing a random forest to achieve consistent results with the standard, yet computationally expensive, nested-sampling retrieval method.
+Recent work demonstrated the potential of using machine learning algorithms for atmospheric retrieval by implementing a random forest to perform retrievals in seconds that are consistent with the traditional, computationally-expensive nested-sampling retrieval method.
-We expand on their approach by presenting a new machine learning model, \texttt{plan-net}, which is specifically designed for atmospheric retrieval.
+We expand upon their approach by presenting a new machine learning model, \texttt{plan-net}, based on an ensemble of Bayesian neural networks that yields more accurate inferences than the random forest for the same data set of synthetic transmission spectra.
+We demonstrate that an ensemble provides greater accuracy and more robust uncertainties than a single model.
+In addition to being the first to use Bayesian neural networks for atmospheric retrieval, we also introduce a new loss function for Bayesian neural networks that learns correlations between the model outputs.
-Our approach, which is based on Bayesian neural networks, achieves a 3 \% improvement over the random forest for the same data set of synthetic transmission spectra.
-Importantly, we show that designing our machine learning model to explicitly incorporate domain-specific knowledge both improves performance and provides additional insight by inferring the covariance of the retrieved atmospheric parameters.
-Whilst the aim of this letter is to illustrate a new machine learning approach for atmospheric retrieval, we highlight that our method is flexible and can be expanded to higher resolution spectra and a larger number of atmospheric parameters.
+Importantly, we show that designing machine learning models to explicitly incorporate domain-specific knowledge both improves performance and provides additional insight by inferring the covariance of the retrieved atmospheric parameters.
+We apply \texttt{plan-net} to the Hubble Space Telescope Wide Field Camera 3 transmission spectrum for WASP-12b and retrieve an isothermal temperature and water abundance consistent with the literature.
+We highlight that our method is flexible and can be expanded to higher-resolution spectra and a larger number of atmospheric parameters.

 ## A single plan-net model: